systemd-cron/systemd-cron/README.md

 Description
 ---------------
-systemd units to provide minimal cron daemon functionality by running scripts in cron directories.
+systemd units to provide cron daemon functionality by running scripts in cron directories.
+The crontabs are automaticaly translated using (/usr)/lib/systemd-crontab-generator[6].

 Usage
 ---------